TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 - Some components do not need any definition data.
 	- examples: child, flags, **sender**
 		- Looks like most of them should anyway be transparent to the author.
-		- Their existence is either fundamental or implied by a specific circumstance in the logic (as logic can add or remove components (rarely))
+		- Their existence is either always_present or implied by a specific circumstance in the logic (as logic can add or remove components (rarely))
 	- ~~They will have an empty definition struct that will not take up space and will define "implied_component" type.~~
 		- We've decided that the author should not be concerned with such obscurities and existence of these components should not be implied by definitions, but by a circumstance.